HoGentTIN/elnx-sme/doc/04-integration.md

 ### Router

   For the router, we're going to use a specialized Linux distribution, [VyOS](http://vyos.net/).
 The Vagrant configuration for this host will be considerably different to the others.
-In order to add it to the Vagrant environment, add the following code to the Vagrantfile, *outside of the loop* `hosts.each do |host|`
+Also, you should install a plugin that adds support for VyOS to Vagrant with `vagrant plugin install vagrant-vyos`.
+In order to add the router to the Vagrant environment, add the following code to the Vagrantfile, *outside of the loop* `hosts.each do |host|`

 ```Ruby
   # VyOS Router